https://www.freightcenter.com

 The dreaded shipping delay is something nobody wants to have happen, but unfortunately, delays occur.
 Shipping delays can happen for many reasons, such as:

-If any of these unexpected shipping delays occurs, the best thing to do is to alert your customer as soon as you can.
-Simply keeping the lines of communication open helps make your brand stand out as helpful, honest, and willing to go the extra mile for your customers.
+If any of these unexpected shipping delays occur, the best thing to do is alert your customer as soon as possible.
+Keeping the lines of communication open helps make your brand stand out as helpful, honest, and willing to go the extra mile for your customers.

 Damaged Cargo